 10. MEADOWLARK PARK CENTRE, Edmonton, AB [September 1963]

 The new PARK ROYAL SOUTH mall is shown in medium gray on this circa-'63 plan.
-In its original state, the 5 million dollar facility spanned approximately 340,000 leasable square feet.
-A 1961 expansion of PARK ROYAL NORTH (darker gray) added a larger Woodward's Food Floor store, which increased the size of that complex to approximately 210,000 leasable square feet.
+This 5 million dollar facility spanned approximately 340,000 leasable square feet.
+A 1961 expansion of PARK ROYAL NORTH (in darker gray) added a larger Woodward's Food Floor store, which increased the size of that complex to approximately 210,000 leasable square feet.
 Expanded parking areas at both centres now accommodated 3,000 autos.

 PARK ROYAL CENTRE TENANTS 1963: